Online Coaching Program

 Style is personal and should be dependent on personal desires, body makeup, and physical limitations.
 This is proven correct by the fact that there are many great champions around the world who have very different, yet seemingly equally effective styles.
 However after hearing and seeing the logic concerning balance, stance, grip, bridge, set up, and stroke, my students generally choose some variation of the classic Open Stance and Pendulum Stroke.
 Like any other sport there are basic principles of playing pool that, if followed exactly, can produce the quickest and most effective results.
 When stroking your cue stick the logical goal is to send the cue ball on a predetermined path to, either pocket a ball, or move an object ball into a safe position.
 It is easier for the cue ball to do so if it travels in a straight line.
 You can stroke the cue stick through the cue ball more accurately when the cue stick travels towards the cue ball in a straight and level manner.
 A pendulum stroke is the most effective way of accomplishing this because there are few moving parts and the pendulum motion creates a consistent, straight, fluid, accurate, and repeatable cueing action.

-You could contact me at email@example.com or call me at 1-587-580-7665.
+You may contact me at email@example.com or call me at 1-587-580-7665.
 Please check out my latest coaching app on iPhone and iPad by searching The Pocket Billiards Coach in the App Store by Apple.

 Enjoy the Process!